nonblocking/mashroom/packages/plugin-packages/mashroom-session-provider-redis/README.md

  * *sentinels*: list of sentinel nodes to connect to
  * *name*: identifies a group of Redis instances composed of a master and one or more slaves

-Checkout out the *Sentinel* section of the [ioredis](https://github.com/luin/ioredis) documentation for all available options.
+Check out the *Sentinel* section of the [ioredis](https://github.com/luin/ioredis) documentation for all available options.

 ### Usage with a cluster